AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Open each tab and click the floppy icon to save the profile.
 You may have to pick a new name. (you can type in the box that pops up!)
 - ![](Images/Saving.png)

-# Start G-code
+# Start G-Code

-### **:warning: If you are not yet passing temperature variables to `PRINT_START`, replace everything in this box with just `PRINT_START`\***
-- *\* or the appropriate start g-code for your particular printer.*
+If you are passing temperatures to your PRINT_START macro, make sure to uncomment/modify the start gcode appropriately.

-See the [:page_facing_up:"Passing Slicer Variables to `PRINT_START`"](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/passing_slicer_variables.md) section of my tuning guide for more information (rationale & instructions).
+See the [:page_facing_up:"Passing Slicer Variables to `PRINT_START`"](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/passing_slicer_variables.md) section of my tuning guide for more information.

-- If you are new to this, don't worry about this yet - come back to it later on.

 ![](Images/StartGcode.png)

 # Volumetric Speed Limiting
 ### **:warning: It is very important that you update the volumetric speed setting, otherwise you may have extruder skipping and/or filament grinding.**